gambaman/ArcadeJoystickX4PlusSimonGame/README.md

 ##  4.2 Getting credits

-In order to obtain credits you will have to play the embebed Simon game by following these steps:
+In order to obtain credits you will have to play the embebed Simon says game by following these steps:

   * Push the white retroiluminated button.
 All the insert coin buttos will light up.